agentframework/agentframework/doc/architecture/decisions/0005-use-for-instead-of-callbacks-helpers.md

-# 5. use for instead of callbacks helpers
+# 5. use keyword "for" instead of callbacks helpers

 Date: 2017-12-07